 This Privacy Statement for Applicants (the “Privacy Statement’’) sets out the basis on which Collibra and its affiliates (collectively “Collibra”, “we”, “us” and “our”) will Process the Personal Data of job applicants (the “Applicants”, “you”).

 Please read this Privacy Statement carefully because it explains important information about the Processing of your Personal Data by Collibra, including your rights with respect to your Personal Data.
-We may amend this Privacy Statement at any time, and advise you to consult this Privacy Statement on a regular basis to ensure you stay informed of any such amendments.
+We may amend this Privacy Statement at any time and advise you to consult this Privacy Statement on a regular basis to ensure you stay informed of any such amendments.
+If you are a California resident, please be sure to review the information provided in Annex 1: California Applicant Privacy Notice.

 1. What is covered by this Privacy Statement?